DeKal/genetic-class-schedule/README.md

 - Consists of `courses.csv`, `departments.csv`, `instructors.csv`, `meeting-times.csv`,`rooms.csv`
 - *Note:* Should use input with the same length as in CSV files, more will break output format!!
 (Sorry, the original output printing is shitty :( )

+## Runners
+### com.dekal.scheduling.runner.RunWithDetailProcess
+- Using this runner to  see all generations.

+### com.dekal.scheduling.runner.RunWithResult
+- Using this runner to get the final schedule result.

+## Runners with Junit
+- Test cases are store in `src/test/com/dekal/scheduling`
+- Test cases are running with JUnit 5
+- Test cases input are stored in `src/test/resources/`
+## Runners
+### com.dekal.scheduling.runner.RunWithDetailProcess
+- Using this runner to  see all generations.

+### com.dekal.scheduling.runner.RunWithResult
+- Using this runner to get the final schedule result.

+## Runners with Junit
+- Test cases are store in `src/test/com/dekal/scheduling`
+- Test cases are running with JUnit 5
+- Test cases input are stored in `src/test/resources/`

 ## Sample input
 ```